gullibility/OpenCASCADE/dox/dev_guides/git_guide/git_guide.md

   Download TortoiseGit distributive from http://code.google.com/p/tortoisegit/downloads/list.
   Launch the installation.

   * Select your SSH client.
-Choose option
+Choose OpenSSH if you prefer to use command-line tools for SSH keys generation, or TortoisePLink if you prefer to use GUI tool (PuttyGen, see 3.2):

-	  * "OpenSSH, Git default SSH Client" if you prefer to use command-line tools for SSH keys generation, or
+@image html OCCT_GitGuide_V2_image004.png
-	  * "TortoisePLink, coming from Putty, integrates with Windows better" if you prefer to use GUI tool (PuttyGen, see 3.2).
+@image latex OCCT_GitGuide_V2_image004.png

   * Complete the installation.

-  TortoiseGit integrates into Windows Explorer, thus it is possible to use context menu in Windows Explorer to access its functionality:
+  TortoiseGit integrates to Windows Explorer, thus it is possible to use context menu in Windows Explorer to access its functionality:

 @image html OCCT_GitGuide_V2_image005.png
 @image latex OCCT_GitGuide_V2_image005.png